itu-devops/itu-minitwit-docker-swarm-teraform/README.md

-# Cool, so how do I scale?
+# Scaling the cluster and stack

 ## Interacting with the Minitwit stack